 Claim Your FREE Strategy Session With an Expert

 For a limited time, you can sign up for a 30-minute strategy session with a Big Leap SEO specialist — no strings attached.

-Every business should be using white hat SEO strategies to boost their rankings.
+Every business should be using good SEO strategies to boost their rankings.
 Though it takes some time and effort to accomplish, it’s one of the best ways to increase traffic from interested customers to your website.
-Examples of white hat strategies include:
+Examples of good SEO strategies include:

 1. Quality Content

 Search engines have evolved past just finding keywords; they are now able to know the difference between good and bad content.
 Good, or high quality content isn’t just for search engine algorithms, it’s more for the reader.
 Strive to provide unique content that brings people to your website, while also making it valuable so readers will actually learn something from your page.
 Providing valuable information for a customer is one of the best ways to increase brand authority, which helps with search rankings.